Artificial intelligence opportunities and challenges in business 1024x614

 Are we saying that computers can be racist?
 Yes, that’s exactly what we’re saying, among a million other potential biases.
 You may be doubtful, but hear us out.

+Responsible AI emphasizes the importance of ethical frameworks and accountability mechanisms in guiding the development and use of AI technologies.
 AI-powered systems can’t self-generate (yet, anyway).
 This means that for now, every AI-powered system was created and tended (you could even say “fed”) by human operators.
 At the very least, the algorithm learns from a data set.
 It’s entirely possible for human curators to feed their own biases into an AI.
 And it’s also possible that the data set can do so inadvertently.

 There are plenty of real-world instances in the news.
 One very serious one is what looks like racial bias in AI-powered photo recognition software: the software is far better and more accurate at identifying white men than just about anyone else.